nuxeh/aocf/aocf_cli/README.md

 * `--force`

-This will force retrieval from the AoC site, even if a cache eists already for the current day/problem part.
+This will force retrieval from the AoC site, even if a cache exists already for the current day/problem part.

 ### Cache